airseed/airseed.js/README.md

 #### params

 This optional parameter is an object containing key value pairs for parameters attached to the API request.
+All possible parameters are listed in the [API docs](https://www.airseed.com/api/docs) under each endpoint.

 ## Contributing